SLDarknessPvP/discordbot/README.md

 * I've started an implementation of .mp3 playback within the bot, so please note it's not the greatest nor the most reliable.

+This software uses libraries from the FFmpeg project under the LGPLv2.1

 ### Windows Installation